Matiangai Sirleaf

 BA, New York University College of Arts and Sciences

-Professor Matiangai Sirleaf is an interdisciplinary international scholar, justice seeker, and human rights advocate who has worked over the last 16 years to unearth unjust hierarchies embedded in international law and to remedy the inequities that emerge and persist.
+Professor Matiangai Sirleaf is an interdisciplinary international scholar, justice seeker, and human rights advocate who has worked to unearth unjust hierarchies embedded in international law and to remedy the inequities that emerge and persist.

 She is the Nathan Patz Professor of Law at the University of Maryland Francis King Carey School of Law.
 She holds a secondary appointment as a professor in the Department of Epidemiology and Public Health at the University of Maryland School of Medicine.